tammamabourshaid/ai_chatbot_test/README.md

 SESSION_TOKEN=your-session-token
 ```

 The harness will raise an error on startup if either value is missing.
+No changes to any other file are needed — `chatbot_client.py` reads these values from `.env` automatically.